karlatolentino/Portfolio-Project/README.md

 By planning, designing and developing an online portfolio website, it will allow me to present my unique personality as an IT professional and budding **dev** with creative and technical control.

 ## Functionality and Features
-* *Index/Home* page featuring my name, main background image, logo and links to pages displayed on a navigation bar
+* *Index/Home* page featuring my name, main background image, logo and links to pages displayed on a navigation bar.

 * *About Me* page detailing personal brand and description as well as detailing developed skills, work/study experience.
-Resume is linked through a button
+My resume is linked through a button under skills & experience.

-* *Projects* page showcasing placeholder projects in the form of interactive flip cards with images and text
+* *Projects* page showcasing placeholder projects in the form of interactive flip cards with images and text.

-* *Blog* page with five posts including an image, date stamp and text for each post
+* *Blog* page with five posts including an image, date stamp and text for each post.

-* *Contact* page with contact form, embedded map and footer containing graphics that link to social pages GitHub and LinkedIn
+* *Contact* page with contact form, embedded map and footer containing graphics that link to social pages GitHub and LinkedIn.

 ## Sitemap